szabgab/perlmaven.com/sites/en/pages/how-to-return-undef-from-a-function.md

 Before showing the problem with this solution though, let's see how can we avoid the first problem.
 How can we make sure that we don't have explicit `return undef;` in our code?

-Because this issue was part of the original <b>Perl Best Practices</b> book of Damian Conway, [Perl::Critic](https://metacpan.org/pod/Perl::Critic) has a policy against it called [Subroutines::ProhibitExplicitReturnUndef](https://metacpan.org/pod/Perl::Critic::Policy::Subroutines::ProhibitExplicitReturnUndef).
+Because this issue was part of the original **Perl Best Practices** book of Damian Conway, [Perl::Critic](https://metacpan.org/pod/Perl::Critic) has a policy against it called [Subroutines::ProhibitExplicitReturnUndef](https://metacpan.org/pod/Perl::Critic::Policy::Subroutines::ProhibitExplicitReturnUndef).